 - 1.1 The playing enclosure must be safe to play on. - 1.2 The surface may be grass, sand, clay, snow or artificial grass.
-Match organisers may decide to use other surfaces provided they are suitable. - 1.3 Matches are played on a field no more than 90m long from goal line to goal line and 60m wide from touch line to touch line for single game matches and festival play. - 1.4 A solid line should indicate each touch line, goal line and the halfway line.
-If no lines are possible, required markings can be indicated by soft cones. - 1.5 If either team has an objection to the ground, the coach must tell the Match Official before the match starts, who will attempt to resolve the issue in conjunction with the organizers.
+Match organisers may decide to use other surfaces provided they are suitable. - 1.3 Matches are played on a field no more than 60m long from goal line to goal line and 40m wide from touch line to touch line for festival play and single game matches. - 1.4 A solid line should indicate each touch line, goal line and the halfway line.
+If no lines are possible, required markings can be indicated by soft cones. - 1.5 If either team has an objection to the ground, the coach must tell the match official before the match starts, who will attempt to resolve the issue in conjunction with the organizers.

-Should less players be avaliable, match organizers should adjust field sizes to reflect the number of players on the field.
-Approximately four metres per player on the field.
+Should less players be available, match organizers should adjust field sizes to reflect the number of players on the field.
+Approximately six metres per player on the field.